CHOOSE YOUR ARS NETWORK LOCATION

 How Do You Reset Your Hot Water Heater?

-If your gas hot water heater needs to be relight, you may need to do it.
+If your gas hot water heater needs to be relit, you may need to do it.
 If there is a reset button on an electric hot water heater, press it; if not, unplug the device for a few minutes and then reconnect it.
-If that doesn't work, reset the circuit breaker for the hot water heater.
+If that doesn’t work, reset the circuit breaker for the hot water heater.

 What is the Most Reliable Type of Water Heater?